Your optical stabilizer

 STABILIZER PROTECTION

-We tell you everything to avoid damage!
+We tell you everything to avoid the damage!

 Damaged camera